-Stellar Data Recovery is indeed one of the best data recovery tool available that can restore data from an inaccessible, corrupt, formatted, and encrypted storage media.
-However, in some rare scenarios, the tool might get stuck while performing recovery on Windows system as reported by few users.
+Stellar Data Recovery is indeed one of the best data recovery tools available that can restore data from an inaccessible, corrupt, formatted, and encrypted storage media.
+However, in some rare scenarios, the tool might get stuck while performing recovery on the Windows system as reported by a few users.

-Here are few solutions to help you avoid Stellar Data Recovery from getting stuck during recovery process:
+Here are a few solutions to help you avoid Stellar Data Recovery from getting stuck during the recovery process:

 1. Check Minimum System Requirement

-Before download, go ahead and read the minimum system requirements.
-Make sure you are running the software on a compatible system to ensure effortless recovery process.
+Before the download, go ahead and read the minimum system requirements.
+Make sure you are running the software on a compatible system to ensure an effortless recovery process.

-2. Never Save Recovered data to Same Location
+2. Never Save Recovered data to the Same Location

 3. Close All Applications